How to Find Your Favourite Summer Flavours in Wine

 Elderflowers and Freshly Cut Grass

 I’ve grouped these two aromas together because more often than not they’re found in the same type of wine.
 Pass an elderflower tree in the early summer months and you’re hit with the most amazing, intense floral aroma.
 Unfortunately, in its cruder form, it is often identified as a ‘cat’s pee’ smell in wine, but we’ll gloss over that.
 And there can’t be a scent that better exemplifies the British summer than that of freshly cut grass, right?
-Short of making your own homemade elderflower cordial or mowing your lawn more frequently than required you can experience this is liquid form by digging out a Sauvignon Blanc from a cooler New World region.
-The Casas del Bosque Sauvignon Blanc from the Casablanca Valley in Chile or the Franklin Tate Sauvignon-Semillon from Margaret River in Western Australia are two fresh, fragrant examples.
+Short of making your own homemade elderflower cordial or mowing your lawn more frequently than required you can experience this is liquid form by digging out a Sauvignon Blanc.
+The When In Rome Sauvignon Blanc or the Berry Box White from South Africa are two fresh, fragrant examples.